winhowes/AuthTranslator/docs/faq.md

 ### 11 Why am I seeing 429s even though I set `requests` high?

 Remember limits are **per caller ID** *and* **per integration**.
-If your load‑test tool randomises caller IDs you’ll hit the default 1000 req/min bucket.
-Either consolidate IDs or raise the limit.
+If your load‑test tool randomises caller IDs, each ID uses the limit configured in `config.yaml`.
+Consolidate IDs or raise the limit as needed.

 ---